Table of Contents

 • In a large bowl, add the meat and the chili puree as well as the vegetable oil.
 Use your hands to combine the mixture very well and make sure the meat is entirely coated in the puree mixture.

-• Divide into 3 sections (each will be about ¾-1 pound) and place in plastic bags and let the meat marinate in the fridge for 2-3 days.
+• Divide into 3 sections (each will be about ¾-1 pound).
+Place in plastic bags and let the meat marinate in the fridge for 2-3 days.

 • Once marinated, cook 1 part of the chorizo in a skillet on medium heat until cooked through.
 Scramble 5 eggs in a small bowl and add to the skillet.
 Mix to combine.
 Eat immediately with your favorite tortillas.